 After briefly wandering, I happened upon the sign that commemorates the park’s dedication.
 Nearby, as well, is the benefactor’s final resting place.
 I have to think he’d be more than happy with the location.

 We took our time breaking camp while mulling over what time was ideal to catch the ferry back to Buckley Bay.
-We were reluctant to leave Denman Island and our campsite, but it was nice to know that it would always less than two hours from where we live.
-Heartening too, was the thought that a man of Beadnell’s vintage chose to be a conservationist in an era where such things were often met with disdain.
+We were reluctant to leave Denman Island and our campsite, but it was nice to know that it would always be less than two hours from where we live.
+Heartening too, was the thought that a man of Beadnell’s vintage chose to be a conservationist in an era where such things were often met with disdain or indifference.
 It might be part of why Denman Island retains its charms to this day, but whatever the reason, I’m certain we’ll return.
 George Beadnell had seen to that sixty five years ago!

 If you’re interested in the wildlife and the ongoing efforts to preserve of nature and land on Denman Island, more information can be found at the Denman Conservancy Association